Awear0/Stimulus/README.md

 my_signal.apply(my_transformation).connect(my_slot);
 ```

-Parameters convertion and partial parameter dropping can still be applied to slot connected to a transformed signal.
+Parameters convertion and partial parameter dropping can still be applied to slots connected to a transformed signal.

 ### Pipe operator